mbasilica/sum-products/README.md

 # sum-products
+Example using Java 8 Lambda expression
-Sum of C number of products given N number of values
+- Sum of C number of products given N number of values